-Demand-based visibility and confidence can be achieved by using these attributes in conjunction with reuse.
+Demand-based audience and confidence can be achieved by using these attributes in conjunction with reuse.

 Early in the KCS adoption (Phases 2 and 3), External, Validated articles become visible based on reuse.
 Demand drives our attention to those articles that have value and therefore should be made visible to external users (customers, end-users, or partners).
 This demand-driven migration of articles should be temporary, replaced by the just-in-time publishing model of a mature KCS environment.
 Unfortunately, organizations often get stuck in the "make External only after internal reuse" phase and as a result sub-optimize the benefits of KCS.
 Patterns of reuse external to the organization are different than patterns of reuse internally.
 While we are learning to do KCS, demand or reuse is a reasonable way to know what should be published.
 However, to fully capitalize on what we know internally, we must make a high percentage of that available externally, and quickly.
 This is why the "make External after reuse" model should be a temporary practice on the KCS journey.